Aleutian Subarea - Places of Refuge

 The objective of this project has been to identify docking, anchoring, mooring and grounding locations that may be selected as Potential Places of Refuge in order to enhance the overall response process.

 The first map below depicts some of the risk factors the workgroup used in selecting potential places of refuge.
-Additional information on risks and vessel traffic in the Subarea has been developed by ADEC and the USCG and is available for viewing on the Aleutian Island Risk Assessment webpage.
 The workgroup identified candidate sites for potential places of refuge.
 These sites were researched and the resources and attributes of each were placed in a site assessment key.
 This summary of the resources at risk for each site aided in the selection potential places of refuge.
 The following links will download a copy of the site assessment matrix (PDF 81K) and the key (PDF 23K).

 Download (PDF 5.4M) a printable copy of this map, which includes separate pages for each layer.